lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 From atoms to molecules
 -----------------------

-..  container:: justify

 Add a bond between particles of *type 2* to create dumbbell molecules instead of single particles.

 .. figure:: ../figures/level1/lennard-jones-fluid/dumbell-dark.png
     :alt: Dumbbell Lennard-Jones molecules simulated using LAMMPS